antvis/AVA/site/docs/guide/intro.en.md

 `@antv/ava-react` is a plug-and-play React component library based on the integration of AVA capabilities.

-### \<AutoChart /\>

-AutoChart is a React component that automatically suggests and renders the right chart based on data.
-It can automatically generate and render the proper chart for visualization based on the input data with one-line of code.

-> Please look out for further updates to the AutoChart component in future versions.

 ### \<NarrativeTextVis /\>

 The `ntv` module is used to display data insights in narrative text.
 Contains the ntv-schema types, such as `NarrativeTextSpec`, related spec declaration in `@antv/ava` and a react component `NarrativeTextVis` in `@antv/ava-react`.